 - Recovery Timeout: The number of milliseconds the engine will store a lost tangible while it attempts to recover it.
 (0 - 1000, default is 200)

-- Recovery Distance: The number of pixels the engine will look for lost tangibles or lost points.
+- Recovery Distance: The number of pixels (in all directions) that the engine will look for lost tangibles or lost points from the centeroid.
 (0.0 to 1000.0, default is 50.0)

 - Smoothing: The number of frames the engine averages over when updating a tangible's position and/or rotation.
 (1 - 25, default is 1)

 - Conflict Delay: This is a special field when there are 3-point tangibles whose patterns are a subset of other 4-point tangibles.
 Creates a delay in milliseconds before recognizing a 3-point tangible to allow for a 4th point to come down.
 (0 - 1000, suggested value is 200 for 4-point tangibles)

 - Sensitivity: Amount of error allowed for a set of points to be recognized as a pattern.
 Is multiplied by the tangible's RMS and compared to the smallest averaged margin of error between possible matches.
 The larger the sensitivity, the more room for error, but the greater chance a tangible pattern is recognized.
 (1.0 - 100.0, default is 1.0)